Giant Eagle

 Giant Eagle, Inc. (Note: Pittsburghese: /dʒaɪn ˈɪɡəl/ JYNE-_-IG-əl) is an American supermarket chain with stores in Pennsylvania, Ohio, West Virginia, Indiana, and Maryland.
-The company was founded in 1918 in Pittsburgh, Pennsylvania, and incorporated on August 31, 1931.
-Supermarket News ranked Giant Eagle 21st on the "Top 75 North American Food Retailers" based on sales of $11 billion.
-In 2021, it was the 36th-largest privately held company, as determined by Forbes.
-Based on 2005 revenue, Giant Eagle is the 49th-largest retailer in the United States.
-As of summer 2014, the company had approximately $9.9 billion in annual sales.
-As of summer 2025, Giant Eagle, Inc. had 8 stores across the portfolio: 211 supermarkets (Giant Eagle, Giant Eagle Express, Market District, Market District Express) and 8 standalone pharmacies, having sold off its 274 fuel station/convenience stores under the GetGo banner to Alimentation Couche-Tard.
-The company is headquartered in an office park in Cranberry Township, PA in Butler County.
+The company was founded in 1931 and is headquartered in Cranberry Township, Pennsylvania, a suburb of Pittsburgh.

+In 2021, Giant Eagle was the 36th-largest privately held company, as determined by Forbes.
+Its revenue was over US$ 11.1 billion in 2022.
+As of summer 2025, Giant Eagle had 8 stores across the portfolio: 211 supermarkets (Giant Eagle, Giant Eagle Express, Market District, Market District Express) and 8 standalone pharmacies, having sold off its 274 fuel station/convenience stores under the GetGo banner to Alimentation Couche-Tard.

+On July 1, 2026, Kroger announced its intentions to acquire Giant Eagle for $1.65 billion.
+The deal is expected to close in 2027.